chalatz/tours/pages/tours/driving/lindos-on-your-own.md

   copyright: NK for Rhodes Private Tours, 2018
   http_desc: Tour Lindos on Your Own, Lindos tours from rhodes, Lindos Cheap Tours,
     Lindos on a budget, Rhodes Private Tours Greece
-title: Lindos on Your Own" DT11
+title: Lindos on Your Own Pace" DT11
 summary:
   paragraphs:
-  - For those of you wish to visit Lindos on their own pace this tour is perfect.
+  - If you are planning to visit Lindos on own pace this tour is perfect.
 This private tour combines fabulous scenery with plenty of time (3:00 hours) in Lindos.
 You’ll get to see the best of Rhodes’ destination and you can choose to do whatever you like without clashing with other tour groups or getting sidetracked.
 Enjoy what you want to!!
 tour:
   title: '"Lindos on Your Own" DT11'
   summary: Rhodes East Coast / Rhodian Pottery Art / Panoramic View of Lindos Beach,